gotson/komga-website/website/docs/guides/komic.md

 3. Customize your reading experience with the app's settings.

 You can learn more about Komic's features by visiting the [Komic website](https://pruizlezcano.github.io/komic/).

+## Track read progress

+Komic can track your reading progress and sync it with your Komga server.

+This is a **Komic+** feature.
+You can learn more about **Komic+** features on the [Komic website](https://pruizlezcano.github.io/komic/#komic-plus).

+To enable read progress tracking:

+1. Open the Komic app and go to the _Settings_ tab.
+2. Select _Reader_.
+3. Enable the _Sync read progress_ option.